-We start the seventh day of our route!.
-Today we’ll cross the Midpoint.
-Midpoint is the point that indicates we’re already halfway.
-Besides, we are going to change of state, we’ll pass New Mexico and get into Texas.
+Today you’ll cross the Midpoint.
+The midpoint is the point that indicates we’re already halfway.
+Besides, we will change state, and we’ll pass New Mexico and get into Texas.

-Today we can start easy, not like yesterday, it was a hard day.
-As I always say (I know I repeat myself a lot) a good breakfast and let’s start the day.
+Today we can start easy, unlike yesterday, which was a hard day.
+So, as I always say (I know I repeat myself a lot), have a good breakfast, and let’s start the day.

-Well, items such as cowboy boots, jeans, cowboy hats and those famous horns some people put just on the front of the car.
+Well, some people just put items such as cowboy boots, jeans, cowboy hats, and those famous horns on the car’s front.
 But I don’t want to go ahead (as always).
 So let’s go step by step.

-We start in Santa Rosa, at this point, the desert was beginning to make effect in my mood, and I really wanted to see more green landscape.
-But there are still remaining Texas and Oklahoma before to start way up north towards Chicago.
-And here it is where you start to realize the vastness of this country.
+But there are remaining Texas and Oklahoma before starting way up north towards Chicago.
+And here it is where you begin to realize the vastness of this country.

-Just stop and think how much have you alredy driven and today is when we pass the point that indicates that we are halfway !
+Just stop and think how much you have already driven, and today is when we pass the point that indicates that we are halfway!
 Simply brutal.

 Santa Rosa – Tucumcari

-So we start driving today the I-40 since from Santa Rosa to Tucumcari Route 66 overlaps I-40.
-It’s a stretch of about 58 miles.
-Nothing interesting along the way.
-In Tucumcari you find some classics you have to see like the Tucumcari Tonite, The Blue Swallow Motel, the Route 66 Restaurant or the Cactus Motor Lodge now called Cactus RV Park.
+There is nothing interesting along the way.
+In Tucumcari, you find some classics you have to see, like the Tucumcari Tonite, The Blue Swallow Motel, the Route 66 Restaurant, or the Cactus Motor Lodge, now called Cactus RV Park.

 Tucumcari – Adrian (Midpoint Cafe)

 You are exactly halfway.
-Leave behind 1139 miles and you have ahead other 1139 miles of route.
-It is a good time to stop and have a snack.
-Of course you’ll have to take the picture of the signal at Midpoint Café.
+Leave behind 1139 miles, and you have another 1139 miles of the route ahead.
+So it is an excellent time to stop and have a snack.
+First, you’ll have to take a picture of the signal at Midpoint Café.

-Keep on Route 66 the continues to overlap the I-40 to Vega, is a short tour of about 16 miles.
-In Vega there is an old gas station called Magnolia Gas Station.
+Keep on Route 66, which overlaps the I-40 to Vega, is a short tour of about 16 miles.
+In Vega, there is an old gas station called Magnolia Gas Station.

 Vega – Amarillo

 We are close to our destination, Amarillo.
-We have ahead 37 miles.
-We have to drive through the I-40.
-At Vega we saw a curious bikers bar named Roosters.
-It deserved a photo, you’ll also see buildings that seem to have come from the western movies.
+We have 37 miles ahead.
+But first, we have to drive through the I-40.
+At Vega, we saw a curious biker bar named Roosters.

-Cadillac Ranch consists of 10 Cadillacs partially buried into the ground at an angle pointing their trunks toward the sky.
-The tradition is to go with a spray can and do graffities on cars, don’t worry, it is part of the work.
+Cadillac Ranch consists of 10 Cadillacs partially buried into the ground at an angle, pointing their trunks toward the sky.
+The tradition is to go with a spray can and do graffiti on cars, don’t worry, it is part of the work.

-They are periodically repainted with a base color so people can return to graffity again.
-It’s current location is not the original.
-It was moved when Route 66 was redesign and its original layout was moved.
+They are periodically repainted with a base color so people can return to graffiti again.
+Its current location is not the original.
+It was moved when Route 66 was redesigned, and its original layout was moved.

-Probably it’s time for lunch, so I have kept a restaurant that is very famous and part of history, not only of Route 66, but throughout the US, is the Big Texan Steak Ranch.
-This restaurant is famous throughout the United States because everything is huge.
+It’s probably time for lunch, so I have kept a very famous restaurant.
+The Big Texan Steak Ranch is part of history, not only of Route 66 but throughout the US.
+This restaurant is renowned throughout the United States because everything is huge.

-The most famous is the Steak of 72 ounces and the restaurant bets you that if you order a 72 ounces steak with all its side dishes and you completely finish it, then, you don’t have to pay.
+The most famous is the 72-ounce Steak, and the restaurant bets you that if you order one with all its side dishes and completely finish it, you won’t have to pay.

-But you have to know there are $ 72, at least when It was 72$ when I was there.
-No need to say, it’s almost impossible to finish it.
+But you have to know there are $ 72, at least when It was $72 when I was there.
+So no need to say it’s almost impossible to finish it.

-And after having a great lunch you can take a walk through the Boots & Jeans Store which is a very particular shop where they sell typical articles of cowboy.
-But not for tourists, but for them.
-The boots are fine, and jeans and hats too.
+After having a great lunch, you can take a walk through the Boots & Jeans Store, a very particular shop where they sell typical cowboy articles- not for tourists but for them.
+The boots are fine, and the jeans and hats are too.

-When I saw the bull horns to choose what to put on the front of your car, I didn’t not know how to react.
+When I saw the bull horns to choose what to put on the front of my car, I didn’t know how to react.
 Actually, I was watching them as foolish.
-I leave the address if you want to go 2225 S Georgia St, Amarillo, TX 79109.
+I leave the address if you want to go to 2225 S Georgia St, Amarillo, TX 79109.

-Finally, if you want to know more about the city you are going to find curious antique shops and some nice murals.
+Finally, if you want to know more about Amarillo, read this blog post; you will find curious antique shops and lovely murals.

 - Where to begin Route 66.
 Chicago or Los Angeles?